vs-mg/cloudflare-docs/content/analytics/graphql-api/tutorials/build-your-own-analytics/index.md

 ![Creating a chart with GraphQL showing zone traffic](../static/graphQL-recipe-cacheVisual.gif)

 The following code will build a page with all the requirements to fetch from GraphQL and plot the cached and uncached bandwidth for the given zone.
-You will just need to enter your email address, API token, and your zone ID, and then click the **Fetch analytics** button.
+You will just need to enter your email address, API key, and your zone ID, and then click the **Fetch analytics** button.
 To download an example of a `CSS` file, you can click [here](/analytics/static/downloads/main.css).

 ## Code